enrightc/The-Gourmet-Cake-Club/README.md

 ## Overall Website Aim

-The primary aim of the Cake Gourmet Club website is to delight cake enthusiasts with an exquisite collection of high-end, visually stunning cakes, providing a sophisticated platform for discovering and indulging.
+The primary aim of the Gourmet Cake Club website is to delight cake enthusiasts with an exquisite collection of high-end, visually stunning cakes, providing a sophisticated platform for discovering and indulging.
+Each month a new "Cake of the Month" will be added where visitors will be able to find the cake recipe and ingredients.
+In addition to this visitors will be able to find a "Baking Tips" page that answers some of the common questions people have when baking cakes.

 ## External User Goals

 - Discover Delicious Recipes: Users will want to explore a variety of cake recipes, including the unique “Cake of the month”
-- Learn Baking Techniques: Through the FAQ section users can acquire baking tips and techniques to improve their cakes.
+- Learn Baking Techniques: Through the "Baking Tips"" section users can acquire baking tips and techniques to improve their cakes.
-- Submit Questions: Users can submit further questions.
 - Access Cake of the Month Features: Users are excited to discover and potentially try the featured Cake of the Month.
 - Sign-Up: Users can sign up to the monthly newsletter to receive more cake recipes straight to their inbox.